ariel-gil/Tire_vehicle_dynamics_modelling/README.md

 ![image](Figures/Ergo.png)
 >driver position and seating angle

-This had to be balanced with component packaging requirements.
+This had to be balanced with component packaging requirements and ergonomics (tested in a physical "ergo rig" with a driving simulator)
 ![image](Figures/image64.png)

 ## Strength data